WDI-SEA/react-development-course-materials/05-React Router/README.md

 Notes:

 - The recap for this lesson includes an exercise.
 - The quiz is hosted on myGA.
 The file in this repo provides a url to slack to your students.
-The quiz is just for practice; the students do not need to log in; they platform will not record their scores.
+The quiz is just for practice.
+Students do not need to log in; the platform will not record their scores.